-A restraint is any method (chemical or physical) of restricting the freedom of movement of an individual served to manage their behavior.
-This includes any manual method, physical or mechanical device, material, or equipment that immobilizes or reduces the ability of an individual to move their arms, legs, body, or head freely.
-It also includes any drug or medication when it is used as a restriction to manage the individual's behavior or to restrict their freedom of movement and is not a standard treatment or dosage for their condition.
+A restraint is any manual method, physical, or mechanical device, material or equipment that immobilizes or reduces the ability of a patient to freely move his or her arms, legs, body, or head.
+Restraint also includes a drug that is used to control behavior, or restrict freedom of movement and is not a standard treatment or dosage for the patient's medical or psychiatric condition.
 The use of this chemical restraint is prohibited according to state regulations.